 Didn’t know that Bluetooth and Wireless aren’t necessarily the same thing?
 You’re not alone — it’s pretty confusing!
 After all, Bluetooth is a form of wireless technology, but not all wireless technology is Bluetooth.
 Plus the two technologies are close in name.
 Many companies, Goldtouch included, use the term “Bluetooth wireless technology” to describe Bluetooth.
 However, there are a number of differences between the ways that they function, and it’s important to know what makes each one what it is.
-In this edition of May Versus, we’ll see just how to differentiate the two.
+Let’s take a look at how to differentiate the two.

 Round 1: Built-In

 Here’s a scenario: You need a new keyboard so you head to the Goldtouch online store, browse our selection and decide that the Goldtouch Go!2 Wireless Bluetooth Mobile Keyboard is the perfect one for you.
 You add it to your shopping cart, checkout, and then wait anxiously for your wrist-saving keyboard to arrive.
 But low and behold, after finding the box on your doorstep, unpacking your keyboard and placing it in just the right area of our desk, you realize something terrible: you’ve forgotten to purchase a USB-wireless dongle adapter to plug into your computer because your computer doesn’t have integrated Bluetooth.
 Without its receiver, the keyboard is useless; you might as well be typing on stones.